-We accept ID which includes a picture, gender and nationality – passport or other national ID.
+- We accept a valid passport or other national ID that includes a picture, gender and nationality.
 Please note that it is mandatory that your ID includes nationality and not just place of birth.

 I cannot find the programme I wish to apply for.
 What should I do?

-The programmes are not listed in alphabetical order, and we therefore recommend you look further down the list.
-You can list the programmes in alphabetical order by clicking on the small arrow which appears if you place the mouse on “Education name”.
+- We recommend you look further down the list.
+The programmes are not listed in alphabetical order.
+You can list the programmes in alphabetical order by clicking on the small arrow that appears if you place the cursor on “Education name”.

-Please note that some Master’s degree programmes only starts once a year in September, whereas others may start in February as well as September.
+- Please note that some Master’s degree programmes only starts once a year in September (summer intake), whereas others may start in February (winter intake) as well as September.
 Please check when the programme you wish to apply for starts.

 What kind of documentation should I upload to my application?

-You can attach the following types of documents: Word (doc and docx), PDF, JPG, JPEG, TIFF and GIF
+- You can upload the following types of documents: Word (doc and docx), PDF, JPG, JPEG, TIFF and GIF.

-I am told that I cannot attach the file because it is too big?
+I cannot upload the file, because it is too big.
+What do I do?

-There is a limit on file size of 20.000 KB.
-If your files are too large, divide documents into smaller chunks – and save the separate documents.
-It is also possible to save the document as a JPEG file that takes up less space compared to other formats.
+- There is a limit on file size of 20.000 KB.
+If your files are too big, divide documents into smaller chunks – and save the separate documents.
+It is also possible to save the document as a PDF or JPEG file that takes up less space compared to other formats.

 Collection of data - is this relevant for me?